Who is your favorite pair of brothers in a racing world

 Petter Solberg, two-time World RX champion and former WRC champion, for most of his career was competing against his older brother Henning, from early years in the Norwegian national rally events to Petter’s last WRC season in 2012.

-After that, Petter Solberg switched his interest to the World Rallycross Championship, spending four full seasons in the competition.
+After that, Petter Solberg switched his interest to the World Rallycross Championship, spending five full seasons in the competition.
 Henning followed him and competed in fourteen World RX events in 2014 and 2015.

 Lewis and Nicolas Hamilton

 However, he was active in different touring car competitions since 2011, most recently in the 2017 Renault UK Clio Cup.
 In 2015, Nic spent a season with AmD Tuning in the British Touring Car Championship, driving an Audi S3 Saloon.

 Sebastian and Fabian Vettel

 Another multiple Formula 1 champion Sebastian Vettel also has a brother who is active in racing.
 Fabian Vettel is eleven years younger and the season 2017 was his rookie season in car racing.
 He spent a season in the #55 Audi, competing in the Audi Sport TT Cup and finishing ninth in the points with one podium on his account.

 Nelson Piquet Jr followed a path of his famous father in the Formula One but he reached a peak of his career in the inaugural season of the Formula E Championship, winning the title.
 Pedro Piquet most recently competed in the GP3 Series, previously winning two championship titles in the Brazilian Formula 3.